18 Facts About Xtreme Xperience’s Fleet of Exotics and Supercars.

-Lamborghini truly did a number on this one!
-The Gallardo or anything in the LP550-570 range really, simply does not compare to what this car is capable of handling on a racetrack.
-For the first time, the road going version of their “entry level” supercar has the poise needed to be a competitor on the track, as opposed to just being a straight line threat.
+Lamborghini indeed did a number on this one!
+The Gallardo or anything in the LP550-570 range, does not compare to what this car is capable of handling on a racetrack.
+For the first time, the road-going version of their “entry-level” supercar has the poise needed to be a competitor on the track, as opposed to just being a straight line threat.

 What makes it track worthy?